-In order for the Trust to maintain its status as a "mutual fund trust" under the Tax Act, the Trust must not be established or maintained primarily for the benefit of Non-Residents of Canada within the meaning of the Tax Act and, pursuant to certain proposals to amend the Tax Act publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date hereof, not more than 50% of the aggregate fair market value of Units issued by the Trust may be held by or for the benefit of Non-Residents .
+In order for the Trust to maintain its status as a "mutual fund trust" under the Tax Act, the Trust must not be established or maintained primarily for the benefit of Non-Residents of Canada within the meaning of the Tax Act.
 Accordingly, at no time may Non-Residents be the beneficial owners of more than 49% of the Units and the Trustees will inform the Trust's transfer agent of this restriction.
 The Trustees may require a registered holder of Units to provide the Trustees with a declaration as to the jurisdictions in which beneficial owners of the Trust Units registered in such holder's name are resident and as to whether such beneficial owners are Non-Residents.
 If the Trustees become aware, as a result of acquiring such declarations as to beneficial ownership or as a result of any other investigations, that the beneficial owners of 49% of the Units are, or may be, Non-Residents or that such a situation is imminent, the Trustees may make a public announcement thereof and shall not accept a subscription for Units from or issue or register a transfer of Trust Units to a person or partnership unless the person or partnership provides a declaration in form and content satisfactory to the Trustees that the person or partnership, as the case may be, is not a Non-Resident and does not hold such Units for the benefit of Non-Residents.